harvester/docs/docs/install/iso-install.md

 $ sudo update-ca-certificates
 ```

-After that, the nodes can join into the cluster successfully.
+After adding the CA to the trust list, the nodes can join to the cluster successfully.